 The dynamic duo of Joan Overholser and Carolyn Machado, 2006 Co-Presidents, accomplished great strides in reaching our goal of getting an art center.
 The Guild continued all it’s meetings, programs, children’s art classes, fund raising efforts, scholarships, art shows and gala events.
 At this time, Board members started meeting with North Port City Officials, to discuss the possibility of leasing one of the soon-to-be-vacated buildings in the old City Hall campus.
 The City Commission voted to establish a lease agreement, with North Port Area Art Guild, for the old Planning And Zoning Building.
 On May 6, 2007, we had the keys!
 Under the dynamic leadership of Stephen and Jayne Etter, 2007-08 Co-Presidents, the building was completely renovated to house a fine, visual arts center.
 The City of North Port helped with the renovations; as well as grants from the Selby Foundation and Gulf Coast Community Foundation of Venice.

 The Art Center Building Fund was used to floor, furnish, supply and equip classrooms, galleries and other rooms in the building.
 Operating funds are continually needed.
 Dedicated volunteers make the Art Center’s operation possible.
 North Port Area Art Guild is now “doing business as” North Port Art Center.
 The doors were open to the public in June 2007, offering summer art classes to all ages.
-In the Fall, a full class schedule was available to the public, in a wide variety of media.
+In the Fall, a full class schedule was available to the public, in a wide variety of mediums.
 NPAC is also responsible for exhibiting quality art shows in the lobby gallery areas of North Port City Hall, for the public to enjoy.

 The Grand Opening Celebration and ribbon cutting ceremony was held on September 8, 2007.
 It was well attended by the community and City Officials.
 Adult and youth classes are offered.
-Member artists can exhibit their work in the gallery, “Artisans Port” gift shop and on their website galleries.
+Member artists can exhibit their work in the gallery, “Artisans Port” gift shop and on the NPAC website.
 Programs and events are continuously being planned for the community, to serve as fundraisers, as well as cultural enjoyment for all.
 The public is invited to visit the art center and participate in various classes, workshops, activities and events.
 A donation program has been established, to help us serve the community as it’s Art Center.
 Some of the needs include: staffing, teaching equipment, art supplies, a pottery kiln building, a portable classroom, storage building, landscaping and promotional materials.
 2008 ushered in talented new art instructors, classes, fabulous art shows and fine art events.
 The community realized another cultural activity to enjoy.

 Eileen Nail was the 2009 President.
 She chaired many successful fundraising events.
 Membership grew to over 300..
 Carol Neagles a board member, officer and volunteer of NPAAG for many years, was named the center’s first director in 2009, serving until 2012.
 Our current Art Director is Sandi Hilliard, an oil painting instructor and a former board member.